ml4a/ml4a/word2vec_tsne.md

 We need a reasonably-sized text corpus to learn from.
 Here we'll use State of the Union addresses retrieved from [The American Presidency Project](http://www.presidency.ucsb.edu/sou.php).
 These addresses tend to use similar patterns so we should be able to learn some decent word embeddings.
 Since the skip-gram task looks at context, texts that use words in a consistent way (i.e. in consistent contexts) we'll be able to learn better.

+[The corpus is available here](/guides/data/sotu.tar.gz).
 The texts were preprocessed a bit (mainly removing URL-encoded characters).
 The texts provided here are the processed versions (nb: this isn't the complete collection of texts but enough to work with here).
-TODO add link to texts

 ## Skip-grams